-The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1st September 2020 to 31st August 2021.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

 The Academy Trust operates an academy for pupils aged 4 to 11 serving a catchment area in Buckinghamshire.
-It has a pupil capacity of 140 and had a roll of 140 in the school census in January 2021.
+It has a pupil capacity of 140 and had a roll of 140 in the school census on January 2022.

-STRUCTURE, GOVERNANCE AND MANAGEMENT
+STRUCTURE, GOVERNANCE AND MANAGEMENT Constitution

-Constitution

-The School Trust is a company limited by guarantee and an exempt charity.
+The Academy Trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the School Trust.
 The trustees of Ickford Learning Trust are also the directors of the charitable company for the purposes of company law.
 The charitable company operates as Ickford Learning Trust trading as Ickford School.

-Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.
+Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on pages 1 and 2.